 This means birds have room to stretch their wings, dust-bathe, perch and nest.
 We do not allow eggs from caged hens.
 PCC sells a variety of eggs from hens that are cage-free, free-range, organic and/or pastured.

-PCC standards prohibit gestation crates or farrowing crates for sows and we will not sell the products of hogs kept in such crates or stalls.
+PCC standards prohibit gestation crates or farrowing crates for sows and we will not sell any fresh meat from hogs kept in such crates or stalls.

 PCC also does not sell veal because veal calves may be raised in crates or stalls.